orz-forks/cryfs-web-next/frontend/pages/comparison.md

 The current version is not considered stable yet by the developers and if you decide to use it, regular backups are strongly recommended.
 It has gotten quite a bit more stable recently though and is successfully used in a lot of settings already.

+The increase in security when compared to other file systems comes at a performance cost.
+CryFS is fast enough to be used in practice.
+I'm getting a read speed to 170MB/s and a write speed of 80MB/s on my SSD machine, but other file systems are even faster.

 </Col>
 </Row>